sogis/config-generator-jenkins-agent/README.md

     oc create secret generic config-generator-agent-pg-service --from-file=pg_service.conf -n agi-apps-test

+A Template for the pg_service Secret is also stored under H:\BJSVW\Agi\GDI\Betrieb\Openshift\Pipelines\secret-config-generator-agent-pg-service.yaml.
+Create with

+    oc create -f secret-config-generator-agent-pg-service.yaml

+##### From here use these steps also for updating config-generator-agent to a newer version

-Build config-generator-agent Image (!!Image works only if used as a slave in Jenkins!!) => Change Tag if needed
+Build the config-generator-agent Image (!!Image works only if used as a slave in Jenkins!!) => Change Tag if needed

     docker build -t sogis/config-generator-agent:latest .